nicholaswunz/bat-mass/README.md

 - lnRR: The log response ratio between value_max_mean and either value_pre_mean or value_post_mean.
 - lnRR_vi: The log response ratio variance between value_max_mean and either value_pre_mean or value_post_mean.
 - notes: Extra notes regarding the study.
 - title: Title of the study.
 - ref: Link to the study.

+Column descriptors for `mass_fat_relationship.csv` are as follows:
+- pub_ID: Unique identifier of the study.
+- source: Where values were taken (text, figures, tables, raw data).
+- r2: The *R*-sqaured values obtained from the study
+- species: Full species name as stated in the study.
+- sex: Sex of the species (female, male).
+- title: Title of the study.
+- ref: Link to the study.